 I’ll come right out and admit it: I’m a lazy camper.
 I didn’t used to be, but well, age and young children will do that to you.
 I still have the gear, but finding it is another story.
+I love glamping, but sometimes you want the experience to be a bit more rustic.
 Fortunately Parks Canada offers several options for slackers like me to get back to nature.
 Recently, kiddo and I tried out the new equipped campsites in Banff National Park.
 Here’s a look at our escapade.

 Two Jack Lake